Constantinepapp/leadingpace/README.md

 ## Back end

-The Back end consists of a python(flask) REST api and a MySQL database.
-The app uses Json web token for user authentication.
+* Python(flask) REST api
+* MySQL database
+* SQLAlchemy ORM
+* Bcrypt (hash encryption)
+* Json web token authentication.

 ## Front end

-On the other hand the front end consist of plain vanilla javaScript without any use of frameworks or external libraries.
+The front end consist of plain vanilla javaScript without any use of frameworks or external libraries.
 No npm modules are installed, no babel or webpack just plain js code.
 Some cdns are used but were mainly avoided.

 Every html page has a unique js file with all the code the page needs to work.
 The only mean of communication between the web app's pages is the local storage and the back end api.
 All api calls were made using the **fetch** function using custom code to handle bad requests and retries.